 Since 1993, JSEA (now Jesuit Schools Network) has offered the Seminars in Ignatian Leadership, a three-year program to train Ignatian Leaders for the Jesuit school of the future.
 The successor to the Jesuit Secondary School Administrator Program (JSSAP) offered by the JSEA’s Commission on Research and Development (CORD) at Fordham University, the seminars have over 300 graduates, contributing to Ignatian leadership in Jesuit schools.
 The seminars had been offered under a cohort model with each cohort meeting twice per year, typically once in October and once in February for a total of six sessions.
 There were different themes for each year – Year 1: Ignatian Leadership and Apostolic Vision, Year 2: Ignatian Leadership and the Responsible Use of Power, and Year 3: Ignatian Leadership and the Dynamics of Change.

-In 2016, the program was revised, moving to a Four + One model, a two-year program (typically one session in October and February) with a more explicitly Ignatian “trajectory” including an experience of the Spiritual Exercises as the “plus one”.
+In 2016, the program was revised, moving to a two-year program (typically one session in October and February).
+The curriculum arc follows the life of Ignatius and its associated leadership themes.